robertoalonsotrillo/_Demiurge_/README.md

 ### unaGAN

-The **[UNAGAN](https://github.com/buganart/unagan)** (Liu et al. 2019) is an auto-regressive unconditional sound generating boundary-equilibrium GAN (Berthelot et al. 2017) that takes variable-length sequences of noise vectors to produce variable-length mel-spectrograms.
+**[UNAGAN](https://github.com/buganart/unagan)** (Liu et al. 2019) is an auto-regressive unconditional sound generating boundary-equilibrium GAN (Berthelot et al. 2017) that takes variable-length sequences of noise vectors to produce variable-length mel-spectrograms.
 A first UNAGAN model was eventually revised by Liu et al. at [Academia Sinica](https://musicai.citi.sinica.edu.tw) to improve the resultant audio quality by introducing in the generator a hierarchical architecture  model and circle regularization to avoid mode collapse.

 The audio database for the melgan and unagan should be the same, and please record wandb run id of the run for sound generation.